The real answer to "how much is my home worth" is by actually listing it for sale.

 I looked at HOA dues for condos that were either currently for sale, pending or had sold over the past 2 months in the Ballard neighborhood as of the first week of October 2018.
 I looked at dues for both 1-bedroom and 2-bedroom condos.

 For each, I calculated the average monthly HOA dues and the range (low and high).
 All data were obtained from the NWMLS.
-There were 28 one-bedroom and 24 two-bedrooms units.
+There were 28 one-bedroom and 24 two-bedroom units.

 What does licensed, bonded and insured mean?